 Each fellow performs 400 hours or 10 weeks of full time legal service with the agency between the end of the spring semester 2022 and the first day of fall semester 2022 on a schedule that will be determined between the fellow and agency.
 (See Contract and Responsibilities section below.)

 Either the fellow or the agency may end the fellowship at any time, with or without cause.
 If a fellowship should end prior to completion of 400 hours, both parties must notify MJF immediately, and the total stipend will be reduced and prorated based on hours of legal service performed against the total hours requirement.

-MJF provides to the agencies a stipend of $6,000.
-The stipend is paid by the agency to the law fellow over the course of the summer.
+MJF provides to the agencies a stipend, which is paid by the agency to the fellow over the course of the summer.
 This is taxable income to the student.
 The agency is the employer and will withhold and forward employee payroll taxes and will issue a W-2 tax form at the end of the year.